muharremb/mern-risingsign/README.md

 ## Overview

-- **Rising Sign is a dating app with depth, which allows user to filter prospective matches by astrological sign.** Standard features of a dating app are implemented including: live chat, matching and unmatching and picture uploads.
+- **Rising Sign is a dating app with depth, which allows users to filter prospective matches by astrological sign.** Standard features of a dating app are implemented including: live chat, matching and unmatching and picture uploads.

 The site is live here: https://rising-sign.herokuapp.com/